briantanabe/project-log/projects/sour candy/Sour Candy Part 2.md

 # Project 1: Homemade Sour Candy [Part 2]

 ## Overview
 Check out [Part 1](https://github.com/briantanabe/project-log/blob/master/projects/sour%20candy/Sour%20Candy%20Part%201.md) if you missed it, but the overarching goal is to practice documenting a project while doing it!
 The task at hand is **recreating sour patch kids**, and I think this time around I have some better ideas.
+Namely, I will be starting